Learn the #1 Data Secret to Replacing Legacy IT Systems

 The approach looks a bit like this:

-- Apply logic to determine:- The parts that are more suited to automated migration to the new services.- The parts that are incomplete and need attention
+Apply logic to determine the parts that are more suited to automated migration to the new services, and the parts that are incomplete and need attention

 This approach enables you to sort through customer data details before you migrate them.
 By taking these steps, you simplify the ability to make decisions about your data, operationally create a single view, and enable the migration for smoother legacy IT system replacement.

 Data enablement technologies can provide the ability to merge data from multiple sources to help organizations create a single view of their data.
 Creating this single view is critical for replacing legacy IT applications and essential to the foundation of the business.

 In a schema-less approach, each legacy application becomes a data source into a hub for migration.
 The data is much easier to pull into the hub because a fixed data model isn’t required for it to transform to.
 By using this approach, you accelerate the data migration by quickly creating a new data source and a single view of the data in a matter of weeks.

 Dynamic Entity Resolution connects all the data sources around people, businesses, addresses, and products—even when the data quality is poor.
 Based on network analysis around each customer, you know which data you can push into the new application and which data you'll need to review manually.
 By using Dynamic Entity Resolution capabilities, you search across all of your data in the hub and view details about how each piece is joined, including the source that the attributes come from.
 Analytical functions can even flag data for users to confirm missing or conflicting results.
 You then use this combined information to create a trusted profile of the customer that you can then push to the new application service.